fernandowmartens/bin-to-dec/README.md

 Demo in [react-nextjs-bin2dec](https://react-nextjs-bin2dec.vercel.app/)

 Binary is the number system all digital computers are based on.
-The purpose of Bin2Dec is to provide practice and understanding of how binary calculations.
+The purpose of Bin2Dec is to provide a simple and clean interface for converting binary to decimal

 ## User Stories